Opticcss/Opticcss.github.io/_posts/2021-07-22-Few-shot Learning (FSL) for Semantic Segmentation (SS).md

 ### **2.4.
 CRNet**

-​	CRNet can perform prediction in both the query set and the support set in the segmentation task[^5] (using the Siamese encoder, the cross-reference module, the condition module), and add a mask refinement module after the CR module and the condition module, to realize the finetuning for the $K$-Shot learning.
+​	CRNet can perform prediction in both the query set and the support set in the segmentation task[^5] (using the Siamese encoder, the cross-reference module, the condition module), and add a mask refinement module after the CR module and the condition module, to realize the finetuning for the $K$-Shot learning. (see the figure below, reproduced from[^5])

 ![[OPTSxa6b3]_CRNet_Model](/assets/images/[OPTSxa6b3]_CRNet_Model.svg)